 This presentation contains forward-looking statements related to the operations of the Partnership that are based on management's current expectations, estimates, and projections about its operations.
-You can identify many of these forward-looking statements by words such as "believe," "expect," "intend," "project," "anticipate," "estimate," "continue," "if," "outlook," "will," "could," or similar words or the negatives thereof.
+You can identify many of these forward-looking statements by words such as "believe," "expect," "intend," "project," "anticipate," "estimate," "continue," "if," "outlook," "will," "could," "should," or similar words or the negatives thereof.
 You should consider these statements carefully because they discuss our plans, targets, strategies, prospects, and expectations concerning our business, operating results, financial condition, our ability to make distributions, and other similar matters.
 These statements are not guarantees of future performance and are subject to certain risks, uncertainties, and other factors, some of which are beyond our control and are difficult to predict.
-These include risks relating to changes in general economic conditions, including inflation, supply chain disruptions, or tariff impacts; changes in economic conditions of the crude oil and natural gas industries, including any impact from the ongoing military conflict involving Russia and Ukraine or the conflict in the Middle East; changes in the long-term supply of and demand for crude oil and natural gas; competitive conditions in our industry, including competition for employees in a tight labor market; our ability to realize the anticipated benefits of a shared services integration with Energy Transfer LP; changes in the availability and cost of capital, including changes to interest rates; renegotiation of material terms of customer contracts; actions taken by our customers, competitors, and third-party operators; and the factors set forth under the heading "Risk Factors" or included elsewhere that are incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2024 filed with the Securities and Exchange Commission and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2025 filed with the Securities and Exchange Commission; and if applicable, our other Quarterly Reports on Form 10-Q and our Current Reports on Form 8-K. As a result of such risks and others, our business, financial condition and results of operations could differ materially from what is expressed or forecasted in such forward-looking statements.
+These include risks relating to changes in general economic conditions, including inflation, supply chain disruptions, or tariff impacts; changes in economic conditions of the crude oil and natural gas industries, including any impact from the ongoing military conflict involving Russia and Ukraine or the conflict in the Middle East; changes in the long-term supply of and demand for crude oil and natural gas; competitive conditions in our industry, including competition for employees in a tight labor market; our ability to realize the anticipated benefits of a shared services integration with Energy Transfer LP; changes in the availability and cost of capital, including changes to interest rates; renegotiation of material terms of customer contracts; actions taken by our customers, competitors, and third-party operators; and the factors set forth under the heading "Risk Factors" or included elsewhere that are incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2024 filed with the Securities and Exchange Commission and our Ouarterly Report on Form 10-O for the quarter ended March 31, 2025 filed with the Securities and Exchange Commission; and if applicable, our other Quarterly Reports on Form 10-Q and our Current Reports on Form 8-K. As a result of such risks and others, our business, financial condition and results of operations could differ materially from what is expressed or forecasted in such forward-looking statements.
 Before you invest in our securities, you should be aware of such risks, and you should not place undue reliance on these forward-looking statements.
 Any forward-looking statement made by us in this presentation speaks only as of the date of this presentation.
 Unpredictable or unknown factors not discussed herein also could have material adverse effects on forward-looking statements.
 We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-Additionally, information regarding the conversion of 100% of the Partnership's remaining Series A Preferred Units ("Preferred Units") is for illustrative purposes only.
-As of May 28, 2025, 320,000 of the 500,000 Preferred Units have been converted to Common Units.